 What else is in the tool bag?

 How about large-scale purchases of Gold (GLD)?
+As of last week, the (GLD) became the sixth largest ETF in the world.

 You are probably as shocked as I am with this possibility.
-But there is a rock-solid logic to the plan, as solid as the vault at Fort Knox.
+But there is a rock-solid logic to the plan.
+As solid as the vault at Fort Knox.

 The idea is to create asset price inflation that will spread to the rest of the economy.
 It already did this with great success from 2009-2014 with quantitative easing, whereby almost every class of debt securities were Hoovered up by the government.

 “QE on steroids”, to be implemented only after overnight rates go negative, would involve large scale purchases of not only gold, but stocks, government bonds, and exchange-traded funds as well.
-Corporate bond purchases are simply a step in that direction.

-If you think I’ve been smoking California’s largest cash export (it’s not the raisins), you would be in error.
+If you think I’ve been smoking California’s largest cash export (it’s not the raisins) you would be in error.
 I should point out that the Japanese government is already pursuing QE to this extent, at least in terms of equity-type investments and ETFs, and already owns a substantial part of the Japanese stock market.

 And, as the history buff that I am, I can tell you that it has been done in the US as well, with tremendous results.